 Cons of paying yourself with owner’s draw:

-• No upfront tax deduction: Taxes are not automatically paid every time you draw, so you need to budget for your end-of-year tax bill.
+- No automatic tax withholding: Taxes are not automatically paid every time you draw, so you need to budget for your quarterly tax bill.
 Because of this, you must keep detailed records to ensure every transaction is accounted for and documented.

 How to pay yourself based on business type

 Now that you know your owner’s salary options, it’s time to decide which method makes the most sense for you and your business needs.
-Your business structure is the biggest factor to look at here.
+Your legal business structure is the biggest factor to look at here.
 Different payment methods work best for different business entities.
-We’ve listed the recommended methods for each type of business for you below.
+We’ve listed the recommended methods for each business type below.

-• Salary method: S corporations (S corps) and C corporations (C corps)
+- Salary method: S corps and C corps

 Corporations